ibm-cloud-docs/openshift/getting-started.md

     *   Enter a unique name for your cluster, and select the resource group that you want to assign to your cluster.
     *   Enter tags that you want to add to your cluster.
 Tags can help you organize and find your clusters more easily in your  {{site.data.keyword.cloud_notm}} account.
     *   For the **Location**, set the **Geography**, and then select any of the six worldwide multizone **Metro** or single zone [locations](/docs/openshift?topic=openshift-regions-and-zones) to use for your **Worker zones**.
+    *   In the **Default worker pool** section, configure your worker pool version and size.
-    *   For **Default worker pool**, choose an available flavor for your worker nodes.
+        *  For **Flavor**, choose an available flavor for your worker nodes.
 Red Hat OpenShift on IBM Cloud supports OpenShift version 3.11 only, which includes Kubernetes version 1.11.
 The operating system is Red Hat Enterprise Linux 7.
-    *   Set a number of worker nodes to create per zone, such as `3`.
+        *  For **Worker nodes**, set a number of worker nodes to create in each zone of the worker pool, such as `3`.
 4. To finish, click **Create cluster**.<p class="note">Your cluster creation might take some time to complete.
 After the cluster state shows **Normal**, the cluster network and load-balancing component take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes. </p>
 5. Verify that your cluster setup is finished before you continue to the next step by checking that the worker nodes on the **Worker Nodes** tab have a **Status** of normal.